-The Intelligent Design Argument for God’s existence, therefore, suffers from the same age-old Problem of Evil which has plagued religious arguments for God’s existence for a long time.
-If the argument for God’s existence takes on a new form, then the Problem of Evil also takes on a new form.
-Fundamentally, this is not a path by which we can advance the understanding either of God or that of religion, because the problems of choice and responsibility, desiring and deserving, followed by reincarnation are missing.
-Since Christianity, Judaism, and Islam don’t accept karma and reincarnation, the Argument of Design will remain as futile as all the previous arguments because the Problem of Evil hasn’t yet been solved.
+This is not a path by which we can advance the understanding either of God or that of religion, because the problems of choice and responsibility, desiring and deserving, followed by karma and reincarnation are missing.
+Since Abrahamic religions don’t accept karma and reincarnation, the Argument of Design will remain as futile as the previous arguments because the Problem of Evil hasn’t yet been solved.

 The correct design argument is that it is produced from purpose, but the purpose is divided into two parts—desiring and deserving, which are called guna and karma.
-Someone gets a strong body resilient to diseases based on their karma, and someone else gets a weak body prone to diseases based on their karma.
-Since there are always weaknesses in every body, therefore, nobody is completely free from fear.
+Someone gets a strong body resilient to diseases and someone gets a weak body prone to diseases.
+Both are based on their karma.
+Since there are always weaknesses in a body, therefore, nobody is completely free from fear.
 And the presence of weaknesses implies that there is some enjoyment and some suffering.
-Finally, there is also a type of body that is perfectly designed and it is free from all diseases and suffering and is called the spiritual body.
+Finally, there is also a type of body that is perfectly designed and it is free from all diseases and suffering, and is called the spiritual body.
 It is eternal precisely because it is a perfectly designed type of body.

 Thus, God has created all kinds of bodies—from very weak and short-lived to very strong and eternal.
-The design for a weak body is also intentional, just as the design for a strong body is intentional.
-How intention transforms into design, and how that design is materially realized into a certain type of body, is a deeper issue that requires a revision of the understanding of matter.
+The design for a weak body is also intentional, just like the design for a strong body.
+How intention transforms into a design, and how design is materially realized into a certain type of body, is a deeper issue that requires a revision of the understanding of matter.
 And the essence of that understanding is that nature is created from the modes of Prakṛti such that the better-designed body is a qualitatively different kind of body.
 Nature has to be studied as qualities (rather than quantities) to even grasp that science of purpose leading to design which then leads to a specific body.

 The modern Intelligent Design Argument tries to supervene “design” on physical properties, without recognizing that it is a category quite different from the “stuff” that makes up things.
 If the “stuff” were like clay, then the design of clay into toys cannot be reduced merely to the “stuff”.
 However, once we recognize that clay can be molded into many designs, then the question arises: Who gets which type of body?
 And in which circumstances should the body be placed to expose or hide its weaknesses?
 A body more suited to its circumstances would seem much better designed because its flaws are never exposed.
-For instance, if men weren’t being hit on their testicles, then this question of design would never arise.
-This is when karma becomes absolutely necessary because it determines the environment in which a certain type of body is placed where its natural goodness or weakness is exposed.
+This is when karma becomes absolutely necessary because it determines the environment in which a certain type of body is placed where its natural strength or weakness is revealed, tested, and known.

 In short, karma and reincarnation are not merely religious issues; they are also important to the questions of design, whether that design is strong or weak, and whether those strengths and weaknesses are exposed or hidden.
-In so far as these questions are important to biology, there cannot be an understanding of life (or of evolution) unless these ideas are imbibed in scientific theories.
+In so far as these questions are important to biology, there cannot be an understanding of life (or of the evolution of life forms) unless these ideas are imbibed in scientific theories.